maxilian/sre-jenkins-chef/pipeline-instruction.md

 The minimal Pipeline consists of :
 * Agent

-    Which jenkins agent will be used to build the project
+    Defines which jenkins agent will be used to build the project
 * Stages/stage

     Stages block contains a series of steps in a pipeline, stage result may be used for the next stage sequence which can run shell, build, testing or deploying.